Tim Seeley

 Tim Seeley is an American comic book artist and writer known for his work on books such as Grayson, Nightwing, G.I.
 Joe: A Real American Hero, G.I.
 Joe vs. Transformers and New Exiles.
 He is also the co-creator of the Image Comics titles Hack/Slash and Revival.

 Career

 Seeley has illustrated a variety of comics, including Kore, G.I.
 Joe: A Real American Hero, G.I.
 Joe vs. Transformers, and Forgotten Realms: The Dark Elf Trilogy.

 Seeley is also the author of the comic Hack/Slash series, and will participate in the production of the Hack/Slash feature film.
 It was due to be released by Universal Pictures in 2009.

 His Image Comics series, Loaded Bible, gained a great deal of attention for its political theme of Jesus vs. Vampires in a post-apocalyptic Christian-run society.

 Seeley's webcomic Colt Noble and the Megalords debuted on Nerd City Online on August 3, 2009.
-He is currently writing Wild Game, a comic about werewolves.
+In 2010, it was announced he was writing Wild Game, a comic about werewolves.
+However, the series was never released and he instead went on to release 47 issues, across six years, of Revival.

+In 2023, he co-created the series Local Man with Tony Fleecs.

 Seeley shares a studio with fellow comics creator and frequent collaborator Mike Norton.